Pessimistic Off-Policy Optimization for Learning to Rank: Experiments

-\paragraph{Model Mismatch} In the last experiment, we examine how the estimators behave if the underlying model does not hold.
-In the Top 10 Queries experiment, we observe that the baselines with linearity assumptions do not perform well in non-linear models, such as CM or DCM, but they perform well when the value of a list is the sum of clicks, such as PBM.
-We fit PBM to $\cD_*$ and generate $\cD$ using this model.
-However, our LCBs are estimated under the assumption that $\cD$ is generated by a DCM.
-Other baselines, such as IPS and PI, are not impacted by this.
-The result is reported in Figure \hyperref[fig:07]{2.2}.
-As expected, IPS outperforms DCM LCBs.
-We also examine the opposite scenario, where IPS and PBM (both linear list values) are applied to DCM-generated data.
-PBM LCBs outperform IPS, even though the MLE estimate performs on par with all our baselines.
+\paragraph{Robustness to Model Misspecification} Now, we examine how the estimators behave when the model is misspecified.
+In the \emph{Top 10 Queries} experiment, we observe that the baselines with linearity assumptions do not perform well in non-linear models, such as CM or DCM, but they perform well when the value of a list is the sum of clicks, such as in PBM.
+We fit PBM and use it to generate a logged dataset.
+Then, we use DCM to learn the attraction probabilities for MLE and LCB methods.
+We also examine the opposite scenario, using DCM as a ground truth model and estimating attraction probabilities with PBM.
+This does not impact IPS and PI baselines.
+Our results are reported in \cref{fig:07}.
+In the left plot, we use a non-linear model to fit linear rewards.
+As a result, MLE and LCB methods are misspecified.
+Other baselines that assume linearity perform better in this setup.
+Nevertheless, Bayesian LCBs still have a 50\% lower error than MLE.
+In the right plot, the reward is non-linear, and all methods (except IPS) assume linearity in item-level rewards.
+Here, MLE is comparable to other baselines, and LCBs consistently outperform all baselines.
+In summary, we show that LCBs are relatively robust to model misspecification, and definitely much more than MLE.